 First, the [Ti] mechanism, which is associated with octahedral Ti, can and does move very fast, at or near proton-polaron rates, during hydration.
 H+ movement into this defect at these very fast rates requires that the Ti be present initially in an octahedral rather than tetrahedral site because the movement of H+ is too rapid to allow for a reaction to occur in which Ti, or any other large ion, can move between sites.
 Thus, rapid hydration of olivine depends at least partially on the initial concentration of octahedral Ti.

 Second, the rates at which both bulk H+ and individual defects sites move can change over time and depending on the defect structure of the crystal.
-Thus, the use of constant peak-specific diffusivities measured in synthetic forsterite, e.g., as measured by Padron-Navarta et al. 2014 and applied in Tollan et al. 2015, is inappropriate for natural, defect-rich samples.
-Further, the changes in bulk H+ diffusivities observed here for dehydration are different from the binary change of rates from proton-polaron to proton-vacancy suggested by Thoraval & Demouchy 2014 based on observations of hydration.
-Instead, the buildup of Fe3+ and redistribution of H+ defects effectively slow down dehydration from proton-polaron rates.
+Thus, the use of constant peak-specific diffusivities measured in synthetic forsterite, e.g., as measured by Padron-Navarta et al. 2014 and applied in Tollan et al. 2015, is inappropriate for natural, Fe-bearing samples.
+Further, the changes in bulk H+ diffusivities observed here for dehydration are different from those observed here and elsewhere for hydration.
+Moreover, the binary change of rates from proton-polaron to proton-vacancy suggested by Thoraval & Demouchy 2014 based on observations of hydration are not observed in our dehydration experiments.
+Instead, the buildup of Fe3+ and redistribution of H+ defects effectively slow down dehydration from redox rates.

 Third, there appears to be a common set of Arrhenius laws that can be used to explain most experimental and natural data: D[100] = 10-5.4*exp(130/ RT); D[010] = 10-6.9exp(130/RT); and D[001] = 10-6.6exp(130/RT), where the units of the diffusivities are in m2/s, and the activation energy, 130, is in kJ/mol.
 These Arrhenius laws are intermediate between the classic PP and PV models of diffusivity observed during hydration and are in good agreement with many observations of a fast direction || a in natural olivine.
-While variations in different H+ incorporation mechanisms and other defects may produce potentially large variations in the bulk H+ diffusivities for different olivines, the generic bulk H+ Arrhenius laws determined here are expected to apply to most natural olivines and therefore should provide reasonable starting estimates for applications such as the determination of decompression rates from H+ zonation profiles.
+While variations in different H+ incorporation mechanisms and other defects may produce potentially large variations in the bulk H+ diffusivities for different olivines, the generic bulk H+ Arrhenius laws determined here are expected to apply to most natural olivines and therefore should be of practical use in the determination of decompression rates from H+ zonation profiles.

 Acknowledgments